ThunderDoesPlugins/CustomFallDamagePE/readme.md

 You can multiply, add, subtract, cutoff fall damage of any world by any set value

-Examples included in the config!
+Examples included in the confi